dustinfast/PTC-Sim/README.md

-# LocoBOSS - Locomotive Back Office Server Simulation
+# PTC_SIM - Locomotive Back Office Server Simulation

 This application is based on my experience in Postive Train Control (PTC) and demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS).
 Messaging is accomplished using the Edge Message Protocol (EMP), and user interaction occurs via web interface.

-LocoBOSS consists of the following top-level components:
+PTC_SIM consists of the following top-level components:

 **Back Office Server with Web Interface**
 The BOS monitors each locomotive and displays the status of each graphically, including real-time locations via Google Earth.
 Additionally, the BOS may send commands to locomotives.